GenomiqueENS/toulligQC/README.md

  * the directory where the fast5 are holded
  * the file where the Albacore log is placed
  * the directory where the fastq are located in the form of bz2 files
- * the design file mentioned above
+ * the directory where the design file mentioned above is located

 This file must be in the following form with these names: